 - 8.29 The acceptance of a MAP or APA application is at the discretion of the competent authorities.
-Where IRAS or the relevant foreign competent authority rejects the MAP or APA application, the taxpayers will have to consider other options to manage their transfer pricing risks.
-IRAS is also not precluded from conducting an audit on the taxpayer if there is non-compliance with the Singapore tax law. - 8.30 Upon accepting the MAP or APA application, IRAS will engage the relevant foreign competent authorities (if applicable) to conclude the MAP or APA.
+IRAS will consider taxpayers' request for a MAP or APA based on the merits of each case. - 8.30 Upon accepting the MAP or APA application, IRAS will engage the relevant foreign competent authorities (if applicable) to conclude the MAP or APA.
 IRAS will apply its best efforts to bring every case to closure in a prompt, efficient and effective manner.
-While IRAS endeavours to achieve timely resolution of MAP or APA, the complexity
+While IRAS endeavours to achieve timely resolution of MAP or APA, the complexity of issues involved in each case will determine the actual time needed to resolve the case.

-- of issues involved in each case will determine the actual time needed to resolve the case. - 8.31 The MAP and APA negotiation is between the competent authorities and so, taxpayers do not participate in or attend as observers at the negotiations unless they are called upon to make any clarification. - 8.32 The success of the MAP and APA process depends on the cooperation from taxpayers.
+- 8.31 The MAP and APA negotiation is between the competent authorities and so, taxpayers do not participate in or attend as observers at the negotiations unless they are called upon to make any clarification. - 8.32 The success of the MAP and APA process depends on cooperation from taxpayers.
 Taxpayers should therefore: - (a) Act in good faith throughout the process; - (b) Comply with all the requirements pertaining to pre-filing meetings and application processes; - (c) Provide access to TP documentation (refer to section 6); - (d) Be forthcoming in providing complete and reliable information and good quality analysis relating to the MAP and APA applications; - (e) Adhere to all the stipulated timelines when providing any clarification, information and analysis that may be requested by IRAS and the relevant foreign competent authorities; - (f) Update IRAS on all information that they have provided to or received from the relevant foreign competent authorities on a timely basis; and - (g) Provide the same set of information to IRAS and the relevant foreign competent authorities. - 8.33 The lack of taxpayers' cooperation may result in: - (a) Their applications being rejected; - (b) The MAP and APA processes being discontinued; or - (c) No consensus being reached between IRAS and the relevant foreign competent authorities.

-In such instances, taxpayers will have to rely on other remedies to eliminate double taxation.
+In such instances, taxpayers will have to rely on other remedies to eliminate double taxation under the relevant domestic tax law.

 - 8.34 The success of the MAP and APA process also depends on the agreement between IRAS and the relevant foreign competent authorities.
 Taxpayers should not assume that IRAS would always be able to reach agreement for all MAP and APA cases.
-There may be valid constraints such as: - (a) The lack of cooperation from taxpayers as mentioned above;
+There may be valid constraints such as: - (a) The lack of cooperation from taxpayers as mentioned above; - (b) The transfer pricing adjustment cannot be varied due to domestic tax law or the adjustment has already been finalised through the domestic tax appeal process or litigation; and

-- (b) The transfer pricing adjustment cannot be varied due to domestic tax law or the adjustment has already been finalised through the domestic tax appeal process or litigation; and - (c) The lack of suitable data to analyse the transactions for future years. - 8.35 Taxpayers must understand that the MAP and APA process can be time-consuming and resource intensive.
-Therefore, taxpayers should evaluate their own situations and apply for MAP and/ or APAs only if: - (a) The incidence of double taxation is certain or highly probable for the FYs to be covered by MAP and APA (see paragraphs 8.22 to 8.24); - (b) They have a robust basis and TP documentation to justify their transfer pricing methodologies; - (c) They have the necessary resources to support the MAP and APA process as mentioned in paragraph 8.32; and - (d) They have evaluated the suitability of MAP and/ or APAs by conducting an in-depth cost-benefit analysis for their tax situations. - 8.36 Both MAP and APAs do not deprive taxpayers of other remedies available under their respective domestic tax law.
-Taxpayers should inform IRAS and the relevant foreign competent authorities if the matter is adjudicated through any legal or judicial proceedings while the MAP and APA process is still on-going.
-The competent authorities will discuss and decide if the MAP and APA process should cease or be suspended. - 8.37 Taxpayers are not obliged to accept the outcome agreed between the competent authorities.
-They may withdraw the application, terminate the process or reject the agreed outcome.
-However, as the MAP and APA process may demand substantial investment in time and resources from the taxpayers and competent authorities, taxpayers should not terminate the process unless there are valid reasons for doing so.
+- (c) The lack of suitable data to analyse the transactions for future years. - 8.35 Taxpayers must understand that the MAP and APA process can be time-consuming and resource intensive.
+Therefore, taxpayers should evaluate their own situations and apply for MAP and/ or APAs only if: - (a) The incidence of double taxation is certain or highly probable for the FYs to be covered by MAP and APA (see paragraphs 8.22 to 8.24); - (b) They have a robust basis and TP documentation to justify their transfer pricing methodologies; - (c) They have the necessary resources to support the MAP and APA process as mentioned in paragraph 8.32; and - (d) They have evaluated the suitability of MAP and/ or APAs by conducting an in-depth cost-benefit analysis for their tax situations.